w3c/wai-intro-atag/content/no-code.md

   </ul>
 </div>

-Your tools should enable and encourage content creators to provide alternative text for images and for videos.
-It should provide guidance on how to provide useful alternatives for their website consumers who have disabilities.
+Your tool should enable and encourage content creators to provide alternative text for images and for videos.
+It should include guidance on how to provide useful alternatives for their website consumers who have disabilities.

 ## The Accessibility Standard to Help You